mephistolist/tito/README.md

 Currently tested on x86_64 Debian Trixie and FreeBSD 14.1

 People from HardenedBSD have reported the shell here will also work with libhijack to add persistance.
-That utility will load a Shared Library in memory making this a complete In-Memory rootkit if you choose.
+That utility will load a Shared Library in memory making this a complete In-Memory rootkit for BSD if you choose.